RedisLabs/redislabs-docs/content/rs/references/memtier-benchmark.md

 You should expect to see an average throughput of:

 - Around 160,000 ops/sec when testing without replication (i.e. Four master shards)
-- Around 115,000 ops/sec when testing with enabled replication (i.e. Four master and 2 replica shards)
+- Around 115,000 ops/sec when testing with enabled replication (i.e. 2 master and 2 replica shards)

 In both cases, the average latency should be below one millisecond.